Offline Transfer

 end

-Note right of ObjectStorage: This is external an object storage location<br>not object storage provisioned<br>within the GitLab configuration
+Note right of ObjectStorage: This is an external object storage location<br>not object storage provisioned<br>within the GitLab configuration

 Owner->>ExportTool: Begin exporting list of relations to disk